Student Right-to-Know and Campus Security UPPS No. 01.04.05

-02.01 In General.
-Title I of the Act, which is called the "Student Right-to-Know Act," requires the University to compile and release institution-wide graduation rates to all students and more detailed statistical information concerning graduation rates of athletes to the Department of Education and certain individuals.
+03.01 In General.
+Title I of the Act, known as the "Student Right-to-Know Act," requires the university to compile and release institution-wide graduation rates to all students and more detailed statistical information concerning graduation rates of athletes to the Department of Education and certain individuals.

-02.02 Disclosure to All Students.
-The University will release the completion or graduation rate of certificate or degree-seeking, full-time students entering the University to any prospective or current student prior to the student's enrolling or entering into any financial obligation.
+03.02 Disclosure to All Students.
+The university will release the completion or graduation rates of all full-time students seeking a certification or degree to any prospective or current student prior to the student enrolling or entering into any financial obligation with the university.

 a.
-Texas State will make the information available each year, and will cover the one-year period ending on June 30 of the preceding year.
-Texas State will update the information not less than biennially.
+The university will make the information available each year, and will cover the one-year period ending on June 30 of the preceding year.
+The information is available by request only to students requesting materials on attending classes.

 b.
 The Department of Athletics, with the assistance of the Office of Institutional Research, will compile the information in accordance with the Act and make it available in an appropriate form.